History of Kolkata

 Kolkata is also noted for its revolutionary history, ranging from the Indian to the leftist Naxalite and trade-union movements.
-Labelled the "Cultural Capital of India", "The City of Processions", "The City of Palaces", and the "City of Joy", Kolkata has also been home to prominent statesman and yogis.
-Problems related to rapid urbanization started to plague Kolkata from the 1930s and the city remains an example of the urbanization challenges of the developing nations.
+Labelled the "Cultural Capital of India", "The City of Britain", "The City of Revolutionaries", and the "City of Joy", Kolkata has also been home to prominent statesmen, scientists, philosophers, and literary personalities.
+Problems related to rapid urbanization started to plague Kolkata from the 1930s, and the city remains an example of the urbanization challenges of developing nations.

 Before the British

 From the 14th to 16th centuries, Kolkata was under the rule of the Bengal Sultanate.
 It was conquered by the Mughal Empire and incorporated into the Bengal Subah in 1576 following the Mughal invasion of Bengal.